Semi-ampleness of NQC generalized log canonical pairs: Idea of the proof of Theorem and some examples

-Nevertheless, the main issue is to glue the semi-ample structures on the glc centers together.
+The main issue to prove Theorem \ref{thm: gmm exists for g-crepant log structure} is to glue the semi-ample structures on the glc centers together.
 For log canonical pairs, such gluing theory is established in \cite{FG14,HX16} thanks to the finiteness of \Bb-representations.
-Therefore, we will investigate the finiteness of \Bb-representations for glc g-pairs as well.
-As indicated in \cite{Hu21}, the finiteness of \Bb-representations is expected to hold under some additional technical assumptions.
+Therefore, we want to investigate the finiteness of \Bb-representations for glc g-pairs as well. \cite{Hu21} indicated that the finiteness of \Bb-representations is expected to hold for g-pairs under some additional technical assumptions.
+However, we easily get the following very simple counter-example on the finiteness of \textbf{B}-representations for g-pairs.